List of Call the Midwife characters: Joyce Highland

-Rosalind Clifford
+Rosalind Robinson

 Rosalind Clifford arrived at Nonnatus as part of a group of trainee midwives, also including Joyce Highland, Norelle Morris and Kathy Downes.
 Rosalind was slightly later than the others, having struggled with directions.
 Rosalind boarded at Nonnatus, despite original plans to board with Norelle and Kathy, as Rosalind is vegetarian like Nurse Crane.
 Therefore, Rosalind shared with Joyce Highland in the bedroom previously shared by Trixie and various other midwives.

 Rosalind grew up living in a boys' boarding school as her father was headmaster.

 In Episode 6, the pupil midwives did their final exams and received their results.
 In preparation, Nurse Crane helps Rosalind revise and relax with an exercise-quiz combo.
 All the pupil midwives pass.
 Sister Julienne offers both Joyce and Rosalind permanent positions at Nonnatus House, which they accept.

 In series 14, during the bin strike, Rosalind developed Weil's disease and was admitted to hospital.
 During her stay in hospital, Cyril and Rosalind admitted their feelings towards each other and began a relationship.
 Joyce is concerned for her friend due to the discrimination they will likely face, especially given her recent experiences with a racist patient.

 Sister Catherine

-In series 14, Sister Catherine arrived at Nonnatus House as a postulant nun and trainee midwife.
-Before entering religious life, she was a children’s hospital nurse, hence she had more experience with young patients.
+In series 14, Sister Catherine, nee Cantwell, arrived at Nonnatus House as a postulant nun and trainee midwife.
+Before entering religious life, she was a pediatric nurse, hence she had more experience with young patients.

 Catherine came from a non-religious family, so her choice to join the religious life led to estrangement from her family.
 Before her first vows, she questioned whether a life devoted to serving others could ever outweigh the pain it caused her loved ones.

 Sister Catherine travelled with Sister Juilenne to the Mother House to take her first vows and was visited by her sister, Helen, who watched her take her vows.
 Sister Veronica and Sister Monica Joan were also present.